gSwin: Gated MLP Vision Model with Hierarchical Structure of Shifted Window: Experiment

-We performed an evaluation experiment with object detection and instance segmentation tasks, to test performance of gSwin on downstream tasks.
-The dataset we used in this experiment was COCO~\citep{lin2014microsoft}.
-The evaluation metric was box and mask AP (average precision).
-We used Cascade Mask R-CNN~\citep{He2017MaskR, Cai2018CascadeRD} as object detection framework, as Swin Transformer~\citep{liu2021swin} does.
+We next performed the object detection and the instance segmentation experiments.
+The evaluation metric was the box-AP (average precision) and the mask-AP.
+We used the Cascade Mask R-CNN~\cite{He2017MaskR, Cai2018CascadeRD} as object detection framework following~\cite{liu2021swin}.

-When we train the object detection, we reused checkpoints of the ImageNet-1K experiment rather than training a new model in a full-scratch fashion.
-The specific procedure was as follows.
-Firstly, the checkpoint model that achieved the highest accuracy on ImageNet-1K validation dataset was used as the starting point.
-Then, we continued training for 36 epochs on 4 V100 GPUs, where the batch size was 4 for each GPU.
-The optimizer was AdamW~\citep{kingma2014adam}, the initial learning rate was 0.0001, and the weight decay was 0.05.
-We used multi-scale training (the input image was resized so that the shorter is between 480 and 800 pixels and the longer is at most 1333).
-During the training, we evaluated the AP scores for every epoch and selected the best one with the highest box AP.
+Rather than training a new model in a full-scratch fashion, we reused the two best checkpoints above.
+Starting from each checkpoint, we continued training for 36 epochs where the batch size was 16.
+The optimizer was AdamW ($\text{lr}=10^{-4}, \text{decay} = 0.05$).
+During training, the multi-scale learning was performed, where input images were resized to have short sides of 480--800 pixels and long sides of up to 1333 pixels.
+For every epoch, we evaluated the AP scores, and after the training, we selected the best checkpoint with the highest box-AP.
 This transfer learning was done three times using different random seeds, which resulted in 6 different models.
 We report the average score of these 6 models.

-From results in Table~\ref{label:016}, we observe that gSwin-T achieves +0.45/+0.38 box/mask AP with 8\% less parameters, and gSwin-S achieves similar APs with 9\% less parameters.
+From results in \tabref{label:017}, we observe that gSwin-T achieves $+0.45/+0.38$ box/mask-AP with 8\% less parameters, and gSwin-S achieves similar APs with 9\% less parameters.